 Bribe The Kids

-You’ll get more done- and honestly, they’ll probably have more fun!- by implementing these work at home mom hacks for childcare.
+Implementing these work at home mom hacks for childcare can make a huge difference in your workload (and takes some stress off of you in the process).
 You might have to get creative, but there are TONS of ways that you can come a little closer to “having it all” by arranging creative childcare solutions for your kids.

 And if someone ever tells you that you have “the best of both worlds” again, you have our permission to laugh in their face.